Summary

 - Designs and executes high-throughput RNAi screens of IBD risk genes in C. elegans.

-- Performs phenotypic analyses including bacterial colonization assays, motility measurements, and barrier integrity assessments.
+- Performs phenotypic analyses that includes bacterial colonization assays, motility measurements, and barrier integrity assessments.

 - Generates and characterizes CRISPR-edited C. elegans strains modeling human IBD risk alleles.

-- Collaborates on human intestinal organoid studies including genetic modifications and functional characterizations.
+- Collaborates on human intestinal organoid studies that includes genetic modifications and functional characterizations.

 - Conducts transcriptional profiling and pathway analyses to understand gene function.